Theater: Contemporary Performance MFA

 - Alternative techniques of generating text through ensemble playwriting and self-scripting

 - Somatic movement techniques, including BMCTM and experiential anatomy

 Our program is a laboratory, ensemble-based training in which you will work in close collaboration with your cohort.
 Learning is student-driven, with special attention given to each individual’s talents and interests.
 While you may choose to focus on a particular discipline, the training is interdisciplinary by nature, encouraging cross-pollination and the exploration of hybrid forms.

-We are interested in encouraging artists to take their place as entrepreneurs, leaders in contemporary performance, and educators.
+We encourage artists to take their place as entrepreneurs, leaders in contemporary performance, and educators.
 Our students are committed to developing and presenting socially, politically, and culturally relevant works in a national and global context.